1C0D/obsidian-easy-toggle-sidebars/README.md

 # Easy toggle sidebars

-New: double left click on leaf tab header to toggle pin
+New: double left click on leaf tab header to toggle pin. you can toggle it in options.

 With RightMouseButton or MiddleMouseButton :
 - double click to toggle both sidebars